Entanglement-assisted quantum turbo codes: Summary of Results

-In this paper, we show that entanglement can \textquotedblleft boost the engines of quantum turbo codes.\textquotedblright\ Specifically, we find many examples of EAQ convolutional encoders that can simultaneously be recursive and non-catastrophic.
-A \textquotedblleft quantized\textquotedblright\ version of the result in Ref.~\cite{KU98} then implies that a quantum serial turbo code employing such an encoder along with another non-catastrophic encoder has an unbounded minimum distance~\cite{OPT08}, and non-catastrophicity implies that it has good iterative decoding performance.
+The ability of an entanglement-assisted quantum turbo code to be simultaneously recursive and non-catastrophic has important implications.
+A \textquotedblleft quantized\textquotedblright\ version of the result in Ref.~\cite{KU98} implies that the quantum serial turbo code family formed by employing such an encoder along with another non-catastrophic encoder has a minimum distance growing with the length of the code~\cite{OPT08}, and non-catastrophicity implies that it has good iterative decoding performance.
 This result for EAQ convolutional encoders holds partly because all four Pauli operators acting on half of a Bell state are distinguishable when performing a measurement on both qubits in the Bell state (much like the super-dense coding effect~\cite{PhysRevLett.69.2881}).
 The ability of EAQ convolutional encoders to be simultaneously non-catastrophic and recursive is another way in which shared entanglement aids in a straightforward quantization of a classical result---this assumption thus simplifies and enhances the existing theory of quantum turbo coding.

+Regarding our simulations, we found two quantum convolutional encoders that are comparable to the first and third encoders of Poulin \textit{et al}.~\cite{PTO09}, in the sense that they have the same number of memory qubits, information qubits, ancilla qubits, and a comparable distance spectrum.
+These encoders are non-catastrophic, and they become recursive after replacing all of the ancilla qubits with ebits.
+Additionally, the encoders with full entanglement assistance have a distance spectrum much improved over the unassisted encoders, essentially because entanglement increases the ability of a code to correct errors~\cite{LB10}.